 Vanesa and I ended up with three of our favorite flavors based on the samples we’d tried.
 Vanesa’s favorite was the lemon and poppyseed white chocolate, and we both shared the Cornish sea salt and lime as a favorite.
 Both of these bars are made by Seed and Bean, an organic chocolatier based in England.
 I also picked up a bar of goji and coconut by Conscious Chocolates, which I didn’t even realize was vegan until after purchase.

 The gift shop had many other chocolate-based items available, including hot chocolate, bonbons, Christmas items, and even full chocolate-making kits.
-And nearly everything is organic, Fairtrade, locally-produced.
+And nearly everything is organic, Fairtrade, and locally produced.
 It was a struggle not to purchase far more chocolate.

 Booking a Tour